2013 Dec 10

 Tiangong 1 - Orbit History

 Tiangong 1 was launched 2011 September 29.
 It's purpose - to allow China to develop and refine techniques for orbital rendezvous and docking.
-It is not a space station as such, though it has the ability to support crews that will visit during Shenzhou flights.
+It is not a space station as such, though it has the ability to support visiting crews.

-After extensive checkout, it undertook a rendezvous and docking test mission with the unpiloted Shenzhou 8 which was not carrying a crew.
+After extensive checkout, it undertook a rendezvous and docking test mission with the unpiloted Shenzhou 8.

 The chart below is an extract of Tiangong's orbital period from the Twoline Orbital Elements sets issued by Spacetrack.
 It plots the anomalistic period, or the time it takes to complete one circuit of the orbital ellipse - from perigee to perigee, for example.
 Some satellite and launch listings give the nodal period which takes account of the fact the ellipse rotates in the plane of the orbit measuring, for example, the time between successive northbound equator crossings.
 In Tiangong's case, perigee moves forward round the orbit (see the chart below showing argument of perigee) so the nodal period is about 0.1 minute less than the anomalistic period.